wbic16/singularity-watch/README.md

 - wormhole.html: Visualizing 11-dimensional phext spaces
 - phext-cpu.js: an idealized phext processor for javascript
 - exocortex.plan: steps to build the exocortex of 2130
+- TODO.md: how to contribute to the phext ecosystem
+- web.html: visualizing scroll tiles

 ## Kardashev 1.0